 Recursive definitions can also occur in each of these locations.
 In addition, member definitions in a mutually recursive group of type declarations are implicitly recursive.

-each definition in is one of the following:
+During checking of a group of definitions, each definition is one of the following:

 A function definition :